Family moving into new home.

 Gift Of Equity: How It Works

-When homeowners sell the family home to a loved one, they may wish to do so at a discounted rate.
-When this happens, the difference between the home’s market value and its sale price acts as a gift of equity from the seller to the buyer.
-A gift of equity is beneficial to the buyer, but there are certain requirements and potential tax implications that both parties should be aware of.
+When homeowners sell property to a loved one, they may want to sell it at a discounted rate.
+The difference between the home’s market value and its sale price acts as a gift to the buyer.
+This is called a gift of equity.
+Though beneficial for the buyer, there are some requirements and potential tax implications for this type of exchange.

 What Is A Gift Of Equity?

-A gift of equity occurs when someone sells property to a family member or close associate for a lower price than the current market value.
+A gift of equity occurs when you sell a property to a family member or close associate at a lower price than the current market value.
 The difference between the two prices represents the gift of equity.

 A gift of equity is often used when a home sale occurs between family members.
 For example, parents might use a gift of equity when selling the family home to their child.